ABOUT US

 Data Collection and Distribution

 At this point, more than 800 ABS deals had been created in Edwin including RMBS, SME, Auto, Consumer Finance, Leasing and Credit Cards.
-EDW data was also made available through major data vendors.
+ED data was also made available through major data vendors.
 To enhance data user experience, direct download of ABS data in Excel format was introduced.
 Other highlights of 2014 included achieving an investor client base of over 100 and launching a private area within EDwin for ABS transactions.

 2014